-SEWA's experience has shown that working with the local community to revive and improve their traditional water resource and catchment protection activities ensures their active involvement in the implementation of the project and their long term interest in maintaining the project.
+SEWA's experience has shown that working with the local communities to revive and improve their traditional water resource and catchment protection activities ensures their active involvement in the implementation of the project and their long term interest in maintaining the project.
 Adding modern knowledge to traditional knowledge can ultimately help even the poorest communities adjust to our rapidly changing environment.

-Principle 2: Adequate Water Allocation Needs To Be Agreed Upon Between Stakebolders Within A National Framework
+Principle 2: Adequate Water Allocation Needs To Be Agreed Upon Between Stakeholders Within A National Framework

 SEWA's discussions on water allocation are two-fold.
-The first is allocation between three water use sectors--namely industry, agriculture, and drinking.
+The first is allocation between three water use sectors-namely industry, agriculture, and drinking.
 The second addresses water allocation among the individual members of a community.

 In the post independence era of the 1950s and 1960s, the Indian government placed a heavy emphasis on rapid industrialization.
 Consequently, water for industrial use was given priority over water for agricultural or drinking purposes.
+Once again, it as the poor, marginal farmers that suffered the most from these government policies.
+In the 1960s and 1970s, the Government's emphasis shifted to increased agriculture and irrigation.
+These policies caused many rich farmers to overdraw good groundwater through deep tube-wells for irrigation purposes.
+Poor farmers and the landless did not enjoy either the money or the power to tap distant ground water sources or afford a tube-well.

-Once again, it was the poor, marginal farmers that suffered the most from these government policies.
-For years SEWA and other NGOs throughout the nation fought to fix this imbalance in sectoral allocation of water.
+For years SEWA and other NGOs throughout the nation fought to fix this imbalance in the sectoral allocation of water.
 Finally, in June 1996, a small victory was made when the Chief Minister of Gujarat announced that drinking water would become the priority sector.
 The tariff on industrial water use was increases by 7 paisa, and the earlier law against pumping water for drinking purposes from irrigation reservoirs was repealed.
+Now up to 40% of the water collected by dams can be used for drinking purposes.

-With regard to individual allocation, the drinking water pipeline scheme aims to extend an adequate water supply to every member of the pipeline villages.
+With regard to individual allocation, the drinking water pipeline scheme in Banaskantha, Gujarat aims to extend an adequate water supply to every member of the pipeline villages.
 Twice a year, a group of technicians hired by the Dutch Embassy visit the pipeline villages to assure that proper monitoring and allocation is being made.
 While the mission reports were returning with positive results, however, SEWA's collective village water inventories indicated that adequate water allocation was far from being realized.
 Upon closer study, SEWA found that shortly before the missions arrived, the pipeline water supply would be turned on to run smoothly; shortly after the missions left, the pipeline would once again run dry.

 So SEWA and FPI set up an alternative monitoring system to complement the mission reports.
-FPI's water team would check the system at a | \\\\ 3F odd intervals throughout the year, and unlike the Dutch missions, FPI's visits would be unannounced.
+FPI's water team checked the system at odd intervals throughout the year, and unlike the Dutch missions, FPI did not armounce it's visits in advance.
 In addition, the alternative system relied primarily on interviews with the local people, and less on the highly technical, computerized techniques that the missions used.
-While both systems are useful, SEWA's experience has been that the local data from the people not only reflect a clearer picture of the real situation, but also provide the people with accessible data with which they can fight to change the system.
+While both systems are useful, SEWA's experience has been that the local data from the people not only reflect a clearer picture of the situation at the lowest levels, but also provide the people with accessible data with which they can fight to change the system.